Running a paid Discord community sounds straightforward on paper.

 7. Automated Responses for Common Support Questions

-When members ask common questions in the support channel, such as questions about accessing content, renewal timing, or how the server is structured, the bot recognises the pattern and delivers an accurate, helpful response immediately.
+When members ask common questions in the support channel — about accessing content, renewal timing, how the server is structured — the bot recognises the pattern and delivers an accurate, helpful response immediately.

 The Tech Stack

-Core tools used in this project include Make for workflow automation and webhook processing, Zapier for specific integrations and notification routing, the Discord API for role management and bot interactions, and Stripe for payment events and subscription tracking.
+The full system is built on n8n for workflow automation and webhook processing, the Discord API for role management and bot interactions, and Stripe for payment events and subscription tracking.
+Everything is self-hosted — the client's data never passes through a third-party server.

-For clients who also operate a Telegram and Discord automation system in parallel, this same infrastructure can be extended to cover both platforms from a single workflow backbone.
-The logic remains consistent.
-Only the platform-specific API calls change.
+For clients who operate both Telegram and Discord communities in parallel, this same n8n infrastructure extends to cover both platforms from a single workflow backbone.
+The logic stays consistent — only the platform-specific API calls change.
+See our Telegram + Stripe automation guide for the full setup.

 The Results: What Actually Changed